Quarantine Act, 2005: History

-COVID-19 pandemic

 Amid the COVID-19 pandemic in Canada, the act was invoked for two purposes.
 It was used in order to mandate a quarantine of Canadian travellers who had been repatriated from the pandemic's origin, Wuhan, China.
 It was also used on March 25, when Minister of Health Patty Hajdu invoked the act effective at midnight that night, to legally require all international travellers (excluding essential workers) returning to Canada to self-isolate for 14 days, prohibiting those who are symptomatic from using public transit to reach a place of self-isolation, and prohibiting self-isolation in settings where they may come in contact with people with pre-existing conditions and the elderly.

 On April 10, 2020, the RCMP disclosed it had been asked to enforce the act.
 Penalties for violations can include a fine of up to $750,000 and imprisonment for six months.